DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Method

 \subsection{Losses and Regularizations}

-\paragraph{Hessian prior loss.} After obtaining the initial mask from preprocess (Section~\ref{sec:preprocess}), we utilize a CNN model for the initial segmentation task.
+{\bf Hessian prior loss.} After obtaining the initial mask from preprocess (\cref{sec:preprocess}), we utilize a CNN model for the initial segmentation task.
 In this step, we aim for the model's predicted mask to closely resemble the mask generated by traditional algorithms.
 To achieve this, we employ a Hessian prior loss:

 where $H_t$ represents the mask of frame t generated by the preprocessing part, $M_t$ denotes the background mask of frame t predicted by the mask model, and $\alpha$ represents the foreground weight.
-Note that masks generated by this per-frame operation are not temporally continuous.
+Note that masks generated by this per-frame operation are not temporally continuous, which means that there can be sudden changes in mask predictions between adjacent frames, and our method aims to ensure smoother transitions and consistency in vessel structure across consecutive frames.
 Therefore, we will optimize continuity through subsequent methods.

-\paragraph{Parallel loss.} Clearly, the direction of blood flow should align with the course of blood vessels (Figure~\ref{fig:parallel}).
+{\bf Parallel loss.} Clearly, the direction of blood flow should align with the course of blood vessels (\cref{fig:parallel}).
 Hence, we design the parallel loss to achieve a parallel alignment between them.
-Initially, we conduct skeletonization and distance transform on the masks obtained from Section \ref{sec:preprocess}, and calculate pixel-wise cosine similarity between these transformed masks and the predicted flow:
+Initially, we conduct skeletonization and distance transform on the masks obtained from \cref{sec:preprocess}, and calculate pixel-wise cosine similarity between these transformed masks and the predicted flow:

 where $D(x)$ represents the value obtained from the distance transform at pixel coordinate $x$, $\nabla_u$ and $\nabla_v$ are the image gradients from the two spatial directions, and $\hat{F}(x)$ denotes the predicted flow value at position $x$.